--Master of Health Administration / Master of Business Administration -Master of Health Administration / Master of Science in Organizational Change -Master of Business Administration/ Master of Science in Organizational Change must apply to, and be accepted by, both programs.
+- -Master of Health Administration / Master of Business Administration - -Master of Health Administration / Master of Science in Organizational Change - -Master of Business Administration/ Master of Science in Organizational Change

+If a student's declared program of study is the joint degree at the beginning of their coursework, the student must apply to, and be accepted by, both programs.
 Additionally, all requirements, including any additional prerequisites, for the joint degree must be completed before the degree is conferred.
-For example, if a student's "Declared Program of Study" is the joint MHA/MBA degree, they must apply to and be accepted both by Health Administration and Business.
+For example, if a student's "Declared Program of Study" is the joint MHA/MBA degree, they must apply to and be accepted by Health Administration and Business.
 Upon completion of all 60 SH of coursework (39 SH are required for the MHA degree and an additional 21 SH are required for the joint MHA/MBA degree) students receive their MHA/MBA and it is noted on the official transcript.